zheng-wang/irontest/README.md

 This builds Iron Test without MQ/IIB testing features, and an `irontest-core/dist` folder is created containing the files and folders for deployment.

 To build Iron Test with MQ/IIB testing features, please refer to the [wiki page](https://github.com/zheng-wang/irontest/wiki/Build-Iron-Test-with-MQ-IIB-Testing-Features) instead.

+Notice that if this is the first time you build Iron Test, it could take 20 minutes (depending on your network speed) for Maven to download all the dependencies.
+From the second time, you should see the build time decreased to around 40 seconds, as the dependencies are already in your Maven local repository.

 ## Deploy
 Create a folder on any computer/VM that has access to the APIs you want to test.
 This folder will be referred to as `<IronTest_Home>` hereafter.